 Articulating notes on the ocarina

-Articulation refers to how we separate the notes we are playing, similar to the spaces and punctuation we use in writing.
+Articulation refers to how notes are separated in playing, similar to the spaces and punctuation used in writing.
 Ocarinas allow many kinds of articulation, and using them effectively can hugely step up the sound of your playing.

 Tonguing